Lviv Insulator Company

+Its abbreviated official name is LIC.

-History.
-Lviv Insulator Factory
+History: Lviv Insulator Factory

 LIC is the successor of Lviv Insulator Plant (LIP), which was found in 1965.

 LIP was one of the largest producers of insulators in the world.
 The Lviv Insulator Factory was one of the most capable manufacturers of burned and hard-tempered glass.
 The Lviv Insulator Company has adopted and continued the best traditions of manufacturing from LIP.
 More than 250 million items of insulators have been manufacturing since the moment of its foundation, now they are successfully used on the electric lines with power in a range of 0,4-1150 kV in more than in 30 different countries all over the world.